Fiserv/transfer-now/docs/resp-webdesign.md

 ## Responsive Web Design

-TransferNow implements Responsive Web Design, which optimizes the user experience by accommodating a range of differently sized screens, such as those used for standard mobile phones, for plus-sized mobile phones, and for laptops, desktops, and tablets.

 Responsive Web Design detects and adapts to the screen size of the user’s device, presenting a display format that best matches the device’s screen size.
 This is achieved in part through breakpoints (or breakpoint ranges)-sizes or size ranges, measured in pixels, that are specified as the points at which the display changes, depending on and adapting to the size of the device’s screen.

 &nbsp;